exoplatform/exo-documentation/docs/Administration.rst

 Via Pages Management:
 ----------------------

-1. Select |image229| --> Portal --> Pages on the top navigation bar to
-   open the Pages Management page.
+1. Select |image229| --> Portal --> Manage Pages on the side navigation bar to open the Pages Management page.

 2. Locate the page you want to edit using the Page Id column, then click